 The diuretic properties of dandelion can help to regulate fluid levels in the body and remove excess fluid and salt.
-If you remember your high school chemistry you remember that water follows salt.
-If it controls and helps eliminate sodium levels in the bloodstream and helps remove excess sodium it follows that blood pressure will decrease as excess fluid is eliminated.
+If you remember your high school chemistry you will remember that water follows salt.
+If it controls and helps eliminate sodium levels in the bloodstream and helps remove excess sodium, it follows that blood pressure will decrease as excess fluid is eliminated.

 Although dandelion is considered generally safe for use as food and at medicinal dosages, some precautions still apply.

 If you are allergic to plants such as daisy, chamomile, ragweed, etc. you should be cautious if you decide to use dandelion.
 Some people are allergic to the white latex that is contained in the stem of the plant as well.
 Although this is a small number of people, you should always begin slowly when you start using edible or medicinal plants until you see how your body will react.

 Those taking prescription medications, especially medications to treat diabetes, blood pressure, antidepressants, or antipsychotic medications should avoid using entirely, or speak to your doctor or health care professional before use.
 Women who are nursing or pregnant should avoid using it because there are no studies showing the effects on the fetus or its concentration in breast milk.

 Now that you know the benefits of this amazing plant that is a nutritional and medicinal powerhouse, you may look at it not as a weed, but a miracle of nature.

 For more information about other wild medicinal plants and essential oils you can visit our list of articles.